hipe/tmx/doc/issues/110-hipes-rules-of-order.md

 1. the dsl section: the extension clauses, with any dsl calls
 2. include modules in alpha order
 3. public instance methods in alpha order
-4. protected instance methods, alpha order but initialize first
+4. p-rotected, private instance methods, alpha order but initialize first

 ## In Detail,